Catalog of Record and Educational Guarantees

 Prerequisites and other admission requirements for retraining courses must be met and are not included in the courses covered by this guarantee.

 All retraining must be completed within two (2) calendar years after the claim is made.

 The retraining will be limited to courses regularly offered by the College.

 A written retraining plan must be developed by the employer, the graduate, and the appropriate instructional administrator, specifying the courses needed for retraining and the competencies to be mastered.

 This guarantee does not imply that the graduate will pass any national, regional, and state board licensing or qualifying examination for a particular career.

 Guarantee of Credit Transfer

-During each semester at Illinois Central College, the student must meet with his/her assigned advisor to plan an appropriate course of study, based upon the requirements of the institution to which the student intends to transfer.
-Registration cards must be signed by the student’s assigned advisor.
+During each semester at Illinois Central College, the student must meet with his/her Student Success Advisor to plan an appropriate course of study, based upon the requirements of the institution to which the student intends to transfer.
+Registration cards must be signed by the student’s assigned Student Success Advisor.